cmy2008/doc88_extractor/README.md

 ## Introduction
 A tool make you download the doc88 documents.
 ## Features
-NOT JUST IMAGE, IT HAS REAL SHAPES but can't copy the texts:(
+NOT JUST IMAGE, IT HAS REAL SHAPES AND TEXTS, ALOMOST SAME AS ORIGINAL DOCUMENT.

 # INSTALL
 ## Python